 When mom goes back to work and leaves dad to look after the kids at home, Kun takes to spending a lot of time alone in his playroom or the yard.
-There, he makes friends with a dashing prince in 18th century clothing who the audience and Kun eventually realize is actually Kun's fantasy personification of Yukko the [family's] dog...
+There, he makes friends with a dashing prince in 18th century clothing...

 Hosoda has a lovely, light touch and leavens the proceedings with dry, well-observed humor.
-Likewise, the character design walks the line with grace between big-eyed anime cutesiness and closely observed realism, capturing with insightful wit the way dogs and kids move and wiggle." - Leslie Felperin, Hollywood Reporter heart-swelling beauty and considerable charm."
+Likewise, the character design walks the line with grace between big-eyed anime cutesiness and closely observed realism, capturing with insightful wit the way dogs and kids move and

+Leslie Felperin, Hollywood Reporter

-...
-Mirai is a work of
+"Beguilingly sweet-natured ...
+Mirai is a work of heart-swelling beauty and considerable charm."